syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ### End point handles

-Source and target points of the selected connectors will be represented with two handles.
+Source and target points of the selected connectors are represented with two handles.
 Clicking and dragging those handles help you to adjust the source and target points.

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img6.png" %}

 ### Straight segment editing

-* End point of each straight segment will be represented by a thumb that enables to edit the segment.
+* End point of each straight segment is represented by a thumb that enables to edit the segment.

-* Any number of new segments can be inserted into a straight line by clicking on that when shift and ctrl keys are pressed.
+* Any number of new segments can be inserted into a straight line by clicking that when shift and ctrl keys are pressed.
 (Ctrl+Shift+Click).

-* Straight segments can be removed by clicking at the segment end point, when ctrl and shift keys are pressed.
+* Straight segments can be removed by clicking the segment end point, when ctrl and shift keys are pressed.
 (Ctrl+Shift+Click).

 ### Orthogonal thumbs